 Kelvin conversionstemperature conversions » Kelvin conversions

-The online converter calculator on this page allows you to select the temperature measurement unit you want to convert to starting from Kelvin (K).
+The Kelvin conversion selector here selects the temperature measurement unit to convert to starting from Kelvin (K).
 To make a conversion starting from a unit of temperature other than Kelvin, simply click on the "Reset" button.

 What is Kelvin?